ldproxy/ldproxy/README.md

 ldproxy allows you to quickly set up Web APIs that make geospatial data available to others or to your own applications via HTTP.

 Work on ldproxy started in 2015 to explore how existing [spatial data infrastructures](https://en.wikipedia.org/wiki/Spatial_data_infrastructure) could be improved.
 The design of ldproxy has been inspired by the parallel development of the [W3C/OGC Spatial Data on the Web Best Practices](https://www.w3.org/TR/sdw-bp/) as well as the [W3C Data on the Web Best Practices](https://www.w3.org/TR/dwbp/).
 Since then, ldproxy has provided input to the [Open Geospatial Consortium (OGC)](https://www.ogc.org/) and the emerging [OGC API Standards](https://ogcapi.ogc.org/).
 It is one of the most complete implementations of these specifications.
+The documentation is both avaible in [English](https://docs.ldproxy.net/) and [German](https://docs.ldproxy.net/de/).

 Key characteristics: